RubydeGreeuw/RubydeGreeuw/README.md

 - 👋 Hi, I’m @RubydeGreeuw
 - 👀 I’m interested in website developer
-- 🌱 I’m currently learning htmt Cassandra JavaScript
+- 🌱 I’m currently learning htmlcssJavaScript
 - 💞️ I’m looking to collaborate on this organization
 - 📫 How to reach me via e-mail